 Voluntary Services

-I actively participate as a science communicator and technology demonstrator in CSIR outreach programs to promote science and technology in society.
-These are regularly organized by CSIR-CEERI through various events such as "Jigyasa", "One Week One Lab (OWOL)", "National Science Day", "National Technology Day", etc. I review research papers in prestigious SCI journals like Neurocomputing, Computers and Electrical Engineering, and ranked conferences like ICVGIP 2022 and 2023.
+Science communicator and technology demonstrator in CSIR outreach programs to promote science and technology in society.
+These are regularly organized by CSIR-CEERI through various events such as "Jigyasa", "One Week One Lab (OWOL)", "National Science Day", "National Technology Day", etc.

 The source code of this website was borrowed from here.